 Check out the following links and learn more about the international scholarship opportunities:

 Kenya recognises over sixty different languages, with Swahili and English being the national standard and the official languages.
-However, in Kenyan universities, most programmes and courses are taught in English and applicants from non-English speaking countries will be required to deliver a certificate stating a high level of English proficiency, such as Test of English as a Foreign Language (TOEFL), or PTE Academic.
+However, in Kenyan universities, most programmes and courses are taught in English and applicants from non-English speaking countries will be required to deliver a certificate stating a high level of English proficiency, such as TOEFL, IELTS, and others.